What is Spinal Disc Herniation?

 Spinal Disc Herniation Causes

-This causes inflammation and pain often accompanied also with numbness of the affected leg, due to the fact that the sciatic nerve becomes pinched, this condition known as sciatica, it causes sciatic nerve pain.
+This causes inflammation and pain often accompanied also with numbness of the affected arm, due to the fact that the nerve becomes pinched.
+This condition is also known as cervical radiculopathy.

 Lifting heavy things and especially having a work that requires heavy lifting, puts you at a greater risk of suffering from back problems, one of which is also spinal disc herniation.